 Lori’s wildlife story: I grew up close to a lake with lots of undeveloped wetland and woods around it.
 As kids, my siblings and I spent a lot of time exploring the wild area, finding everything from baby toads and salamanders to raccoons and deer, and catching large catfish in the lake.
 It was magical experiencing an untamed wilderness so close to home and learning about wildlife from the time I was a young child.

 Robert Rabasco, NR Program Coordinator for the Minnesota Loon Recovery Program.
-I coordinate the MN Loon Recovery Program.
+I coordinate the Minnesota Loon Restoration Project.

 Spencer’s wildlife story: The deep, rumbling growl said it all…I was face-to-face with my first wolverine while working on a research project in the frozen boreal forests of NW Alberta, Canada.
 Throughout that cold, dark winter, I was extremely fortunate to encounter several more of these mysterious, and often misunderstood, mustelids.
 Experiences like these always leave me with a sense of awe and motivate me to learn how we can conserve and protect our natural world.